Current services at BEC - Q&A

 - Many of those who normally attend are elderly or infirm, and might well not feel able to come to church at present.

-We are planning to arrange communion every Sunday evening in the short term, which people can join at home if they wish to.
+We have communion every Sunday in the short term ( morning or evening), which people can join at home during the evening servicde if they wish to.

 We plan to have a morning service on YouTube for the foreseeable future, either pre-recorded or live-streamed from the church.
-The evening message will not be on YouTube once we return to the church, but it will be live on Zoom and audio recordings of the messages will be available.
+The evening service is live on Zoom and audio recordings of all messages are available.

 That’s impossible to say at present.
 We will follow Government guidance, and make changes as the restrictions are relaxed.
 We recognise that everyone will miss some key elements of our usual worship, including singing and enjoying fellowship together, but safety must clearly be our top priority.